-Teman and Paran are regions in Edom, or the modern nation of Jordan.
+Teman and Paran are regions in Edom, or the modern nation on the same territory just across the river from Israel.
 The context is the same as in Isaiah 63; “the return of the Lord.”
 And again, the Antichrist will be able to use this verse to support his claim to be the Messiah, just so long as he takes it out-of-context.
 He will also use the next verse as well;

 4 And his brightness was as the light; he had horns coming out of his hand: and there was the hiding of his power.